AnilKumarSingh9856/00_Deep-Learning-and-TensorFlow-Fundamentals/README.md

 `00_DeepLearning&TensorFlowFundamentals.ipynb`

 This notebook is structured for both **learning and revision**, with examples that help you visualize how tensors work under the hood.
+## 🎯 Goal
 To give a solid starting point in Deep Learning by exploring how data is represented and manipulated in TensorFlow.

-💡 This is part of a larger deep learning roadmap.
+##💡 This is part of a larger deep learning roadmap.
 Stay tuned for more notebooks covering model building, loss functions, optimizers, and real projects!

 ## 🛠 Requirements